-As I was headed home again after work today, I saw them again.
-4 black electric scooters.
-Parked along the sidewalk.
+As I was headed home again after work the next day, I saw them again.
+4 black electric scooters parked along the sidewalk.

 I decided to walk up and inspect them further and sure enough, my day was made.
-I found out that it is indeed part of a scooter sharing app, a new product from an electric vehicle sharing startup in Venice called Bird.
-A new type of dockless, eco-friendly alternate transportation system was launching right before my eyes, in my very own neighborhood.
+I found out that the scooters are indeed part of a scooter sharing app called Bird.
+It was amazing to see that a new type of dockless, eco-friendly alternate transportation system was launching right before my eyes, in my very own neighborhood.

 Bird is a lot of things, and people define it however they want.
 It's peer-to-peer, it's an electric vehicle, it's ride-sharing, it's an elegant solution to the bane of all our existence: traffic.
 It's like an electric Uber scooter.
 It's basically an easy way to get around town.
-It's title on the app store currently is "Bird - Enjoy The Ride" by Bird Rides, Inc. The company is founded by Uber's ex-VP of Driver Growth, Travis VanderZanden.
+It's title on the app store (as of 2018) is "Bird - Enjoy The Ride" by Bird Rides, Inc. The company is founded by Uber's ex-VP of Driver Growth, Travis VanderZanden.

-When I published this article last year, their app was so new that it was just made available on the app store only 2 days ago.
-And as of today (9/13/17), there's not much info about them online.
-They don't have anything posted on their instagram, facebook, or twitter.
-And their website is still pretty bare.
-I actually originally decided to write this blog post because I figured I'm not the only one that wants to learn more about this new startup.
+When I published this article last year, their app was so new that it had been made available on the app store only 2 days earlier.
+And back then (09/17), there was no info about them online.
+They didn't have anything posted on their instagram, facebook, or twitter.
+And their website was pretty bare.

 So how does the Bird Scooter App work?
 Simple!